courtcraw/mesadu_wdbinaries/docs/lab1.md

 <br>

 ## Task 2.
 Setting up the donor
-We need to set up our donor star.
+We now need to set up our donor star.
 This work will all be done in the donor inlist, <code>inlist1</code>.
 Start by editing <code>&star_job</code> to load in the saved donor model file from earlier, change the initial reaction network to 'co_burn', and turn on pgstar.
 Visit the MESA documentation for these variables.

 <hint><details>
 <summary> Hint (click here) </summary><p>